Unpackerr/unpackerr/README.md

     on unRAID.
 -   Note that your mount `/mnt/HostDownloads:/downloads` **MUST** align with the Starr's paths for Unpackerr to work.
     - This path likely best to be the same as your download client.
-    - E.g. if Qbit is given `/mnt/user/data/downloads:/data/downloads` then Unpacker shall get the same mount
+    - E.g. if Qbit is given `/mnt/user/data/downloads:/data/downloads` then Unpackerr shall get the same mount

 #### Docker Config File